luogeger/learn/jobs.md

 I decided to take a calligraphy class to learn how to do this.

-I learned about serif and san-serif typefaces.
+I learned about serif and san-serif typefaces,

-About varying the amount of space between different letter combinations.
+About varying the amount of space between different letter combinations,

-About whatmakes great typography great
+About whatmakes great typography great.--

 It was beartiful,historical